On the symplectic geometry of branched hyperbolic surfaces in genus two: Introduction

 \begin{thma}[Theorem~\ref{thm:bow-tie-geometrization} and Corollary~\ref{cor:isomonodromic-deformations-bow-tie}] Bow-tie representations are geometrizable as holonomies of branched hyperbolic structures constructed from slit tori assemblies.
 Moreover, isomonodromic deformations can be achieved by (i) changing the slits' length, or (ii) by simultaneous rotations of the slits around the cone point on each one-holed torus before gluing. \end{thma}

 Le Fils showed that pentagon representations are holonomies of \emph{branched projective structures}\footnote{A \emph{branched projective structure} can be defined analogously to a branched hyperbolic structure (Definition~\ref{defn:branched-hyperbolic-structures}), except that charts take values in $\mathbb{CP}^1$ and transition maps are elements of $\mathrm{PSL}_2\C$.} on $S$ with one branch point~\cite[Theorem~1.6]{thomas}.
 We are interested in geometrizing pentagon representations using branched hyperbolic structures instead.
 We do so by starting from a hyperbolic one-holed torus with geodesic boundary, and then considering four points on its boundary that divide it into four segments with each pair of opposite segments having the same length.
-We then crush the boundary by identifying both segments in each pair, imitating the classical gluing of a rectangle's sides to produce a torus (see Figure~\ref{fig:pentagon-geometrization}).
+We then crush the boundary by identifying both segments in each pair, imitating the classical gluing of a rectangle's sides to produce a torus, see Figure~\ref{fig:geometrization-pentagon-intro}.
+This construction results into a branched hyperbolic surface of genus $2$ with one branch point being the image of the four points we picked on the boundary.

 \begin{thma}[Theorem~\ref{thm:geometrization_pentagon_reps} and Corollary~\ref{cor:isomonodromic-deformations-pentagon}] Every pentagon representation is equivalent, up to mapping class group action, to one that can be geometrized as holonomies of branched hyperbolic structures constructed by crushing the geodesic boundary of a hyperbolic one-holed torus as we just described.
-Moreover, changing the the distance between the four points while keeping the length of each pair of opposite segments equal is a way of performing isomonodromic deformations. \end{thma}
+Moreover, changing the distance between the four points while keeping the length of each pair of opposite segments equal is a way of performing isomonodromic deformations. \end{thma}

 If the answer to Question~\ref{question:bow-tie-and-pentagon-what-else} is positive, then Theorem~\ref{thm:geometrization-pentagon-intro}, together with Mathews' result~\cite[Theorem~2]{mathews-genus-2}, would prove Goldman's geometrization conjecture (Conjecture~\ref{conj:geoemtrization-conjecture}) for genus-$2$ surfaces.